duelinmarkers/ring-request-logging/README.md

 3. The supplied `:param-middleware` will be run in the provided order.
 4. The `:params` of the request will be logged at `:debug` level.
 5. The wrapped app will be invoked.
-6. Anything thrown by the app will be logged at `:error` level and rethrown (to be caught by surrounding middleware or the adapter).
+6. Anything thrown by the app will be logged at `:error` level and passed to the supplied `:error-fn`.
+The default `:error-fn` rethrows.
 7. Assuming nothing was thrown, the end of each request will be logged at `:info` level.